• Target level of study

 The Master's degree in Environmental Management is described at: www.ingénieurs-ecologues.fr

-Accredited by the university and the national evaluation committee, the Biology-Ecology department and the Faculty of Sciences of Montpellier are opening, for the period 2021-2025, the Master's degree in Environmental Management.
-This multidisciplinary professional Master's degree offers opportunities in many sectors of the environment and biodiversity.
-In this project, the new mention "Environmental Management" includes 6 courses:
+Accredited by the university and the national evaluation committee, the Biology-Ecology department and the Faculty of Sciences of Montpellier are launching a Master's degree in Environmental Management for the period 2021-2025.
+This multidisciplinary, professionally-oriented Master's degree offers career opportunities in many sectors related to the environment and biodiversity.
+In this project, the new "Environmental Management" program comprises six courses:

--AquaDura: Sustainable Production and Exploitation of Aquatic Bioresources (formerly BAEMT)
+-AquaDura: Sustainable Production and Use of Aquatic Bioresources (formerly BAEMT)

 -Dual Competence in Ecological Engineering (DC)